RH-Electronics/SFT_Dataset_Guide/README.md

 Run python script and watch output statistics.
 Correct base.txt pairs if some pairs are exceeding your planned max_seq_length

-If any pair length is bigger that max_seq_length, then data will be truncated and model will not be able to learn properly how to finish this responce.
+If any pair length is bigger than max_seq_length, then data will be truncated and model will not be able to learn properly how to finish this responce.